NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Guthallath.md

 abilities_mid:
   - name: ""
   - name: "Erosion Aura"
-    desc: " (aura,primal) 120 feet.\nThe guthallath erodes away the physical integrity of all around it.
-Creatures and objects in the emanation other than the guthallath have their Hardness and resistances reduced by 10.\nAt the start of their turn, a creature in the erosion aura's area takes 6d6 bludgeoning damage with a DC 39 Fortitude check save."
+    desc: " (aura,primal) 120 feet.\n\nThe guthallath erodes away the physical integrity of all around it.
+Creatures and objects in the emanation other than the guthallath have their Hardness and resistances reduced by 10.\n\nAt the start of their turn, a creature in the erosion aura's area takes 6d6 bludgeoning damage with a DC 39 Fortitude check save."

   - name: "Immunity to Magic"
     desc: "  The guthallath is immune to spells of 6th rank or lower and activations of magic items of 13th level or lower."